shadabshaukat/CogNeoAI/tools/README-bench-sql-latency.md

-# AUSLegalSearch v3 — Tools: SQL Latency Benchmark
+# CogNeo v3 — Tools: SQL Latency Benchmark

-This directory contains the end-to-end SQL latency benchmarking tool for the AUSLegalSearch v3 stack.
+This directory contains the end-to-end SQL latency benchmarking tool for the CogNeo v3 stack.
 It measures latency and prints top results for:
 - Vector similarity searches using pgvector with optional JSON metadata filters
 - Full Text Search (FTS) on documents.content via documents.document_fts
 - Metadata-only filtering on JSONB